DevOpsPlayground/Terraform-X-Minecraft/lab_1/README.md

 <p align="center">
   <img src="./images/tf-var.png" />
 </p>
 We are not going to apply it just yet - first, we are going to add another resource to our `main.tf` file.
-It should look like below now:
+It should look like the below now:

 ```go
 resource "minecraft_block" "block_one" {